MBACP (Accred), FdSc Counselling

 My qualifications and experience.

-- My style of counselling suits a wide range of clients but I have a particular interest in working with social anxiety, addictions and low self-esteem.
+- My style of counselling suits a wide range of clients but I have a particular interest in working with social anxiety, trauma, addictions and low self-esteem.

 A little about me.